-A faint air filled the sails but on the windward roll the booms swung forward, then reversed until checked by the sheets.
-The ghosts of bygone summer was wandering over the October sea.
+A faint air filled the sails but on the windward roll the booms swung inward, then reversed until checked by the sheets.
+The ghost of bygone summer was wandering over the October sea.

 The battle was soon over—the frightened fish seeking safety in sounding.
 Within a quarter of an hour the outlook was serene and the small world of our schooner once more alone on that wide plain.